AlexMercedCoder/GuideToBecomingACoder/readme.md

 ## Node

 Node is a runtime, it allows us to run javascript out of the browser which gives javascript a whole new life as a language for backend servers, scripting and more.
-Node will be used heavily through the cohort so watch the video below to learn how to use it.

 **VIDEO: Intro to NodeJS**